KiraResari/ceal-chronicler-f/Protocol.md

 - [ ] The character screen has the following editable fields:
   - [ ] First Appearance
     - [ ] By default contains the point in time at which the character was created
-    - [ ] Can be edited to other points in time, but not to a point in time that is later than Stage Out (if that is filled)
+    - [ ] Can be edited to other points in time, but not to a point in time that is later than the Last Appearance (if that is filled)
+      - [ ] Only Points in time before which no more changes happen to the character can be selected
     - [ ] Allows jumping to that point in time
-  - [ ] Stage Out
+  - [ ] Last appearance
     - [ ] Is empty by default
     - [ ] Can hold points in time, including the first appearance, but not before that
     - [ ] Points in time can be selected from a menu (e.g. dropdown)
+      - [ ] Only Points in time after which no more changes happen to the character can be selected
     - [ ] Allows jumping to that point in time
   - [ ] Name
 - [ ] Editing a field causes the contents to change from that point in time onward, until it is edited again
-  - [ ] The exception is Stage Out, which is always the same at all points in time
+  - [ ] The exceptions are First and Last Appearance, which are logically always the same within a character
+- [ ] Allows complete deletion of existing characters (with warning)

 ### Technical